Noor30903/BERTopic_LDA_NMF_Comparison/README.md

 ---

-## Technologies Used

-- **Python**: Programming language for implementation.
-- **NMF**: Used for extracting topics from the text data.
-- **LDA**: Latent Dirichlet Allocation for identifying topics in text data.
-- **BERTopic**: A state-of-the-art topic modeling algorithm based on transformer embeddings.
-- **Sentence-Transformers**: Used for generating sentence embeddings for BERTopic.
-- **UMAP**: Dimensionality reduction for visualizing topics in lower dimensions.
-- **KMeans**: Clustering model used in BERTopic for topic assignment.
-- **Gensim**: For LDA model training and topic extraction.
-- **NLTK**: Natural Language Toolkit for text preprocessing tasks.
-- **Scikit-learn**: For machine learning models, including Logistic Regression and model evaluation tools.
-- **Joblib**: For saving and loading trained models.

----

 ## Dataset Information
 We used a Big Amazon products dataset from [Amazon Reviews 2023](https://amazon-reviews-2023.github.io/) containing 8.5 million products with metadata like category, title, description, and price.
 For this project, we focused on the product description for topic modeling and the main category as the target.
 From five categories (home, beauty, electronics, food, and books), we randomly sampled 268,753 products, balanced with 50,000 products per category except for beauty, which included 68,753 products.

 ---

 ## Installation